Rainer Maria: History

 The band played their last show on December 17, 2006, at North Six in Brooklyn.
 They opened with "Artificial Light" and closed with a lengthy version of "Rise."
-Referring to the intensity of the show and the enthusiasm of the crowd, guitarist Kaia Fischer at one point remarked jokingly in-between songs "we should break up every night."
+Referring to the intensity of the show and the enthusiasm of the crowd, Fischer at one point remarked jokingly in-between songs "we should break up every night."

 Reunion

-The band played a reunion show at the Bowery Ballroom in Manhattan on December 31, 2014; additional shows were added for February 14, 2015, at Lincoln Hall in Chicago; April 18, 2015, at Union Transfer in Philadelphia; and July 10–11, 2015, in Brooklyn.
+The band played a reunion show at the Bowery Ballroom in Manhattan on December 31, 2014; additional shows were added for February 14, 2015, at Lincoln Hall in Chicago, April 18, 2015, at Union Transfer in Philadelphia, and July 10–11, 2015, in Brooklyn.

 They played again in Brooklyn on December 31, 2016, and January 1, 2017.
+In June, the group released "Lower Worlds", their first song since disbanding, and announced that S/T, their first album in 11 years, would be released on August 18, 2017.

-The band released S/T, their first album in 11 years, in August 2017.
+On February 29, 2024, the band announced via their Instagram that they would be playing at the Best Friends Forever festival in Las Vegas, marking their first show in 6 years.